Naoghuman/app-yin-yang/README.md

 Intention
 ---

-Yin-Yang is a little [JavaFX] &amp; [Maven] desktop application which demonstrate some nice JavaFX features like borderless application, multilingualism, animations aso..
+The app Yin-Yang is a little [JavaFX] &amp; [Maven] desktop application which demonstrate some nice JavaFX features like borderless application, multilingualism, animations aso..

-TODO Current `version` is `0.5.0` (09.02.2018 / MM.dd.yyyy).

 Content